 Rejection Proof: How I Beat Fear and Became Invincible Through 100 Days of Rejection by Jia Jiang

 When you are a freelance proofreader—and especially when you are first starting out—you will face a lot of rejection.
-Rejection comes in many forms, from potential leads who ignore your attempts at reaching out, to jobs you don’t win on sites like Upwork, and even to friends and family who may not understand why you want to start freelancing at all.
+Rejection comes in many forms, from potential leads who ignore your attempts at reaching out, to jobs you don’t win on platforms like Upwork, and even to friends and family who may not understand why you want to start freelancing at all.
 Rejection Proof is an excellent resource to read to come to grips with what rejection really is and how to deal with it in a healthy way.
 Of all the non-proofreading-specific books out there, this is arguably the best and most important one to read when first starting out as a proofreader—or with any other endeavor.

 Your Future Self Will Thank You: Secrets to Self-Control from the Bible and Brain Science (A Guide for Sinners, Quitters, and Procrastinators) by Drew Dyck